 Each year that students enroll at IEC, information on their enrollment status, local address, program of study, program of extension and permissions for extension will be entered into SEVIS.

 Through SEVIS, DHS will have immediate and up-to-date information on each student’s status as an F, M, or J visa holder in the United States.
 If a student falls out of status that information will also be entered in SEVIS, including his/her re-entry or request for reinstatement.

-See below for a sample of the SEVIS I-901 Form